You are probably a pharmaceutical company. And there are many challenges that you face on a regular basis.

-3. Enter the data to be enoded and proceed to create your QR Code
+3. Enter the data to be enoded and click on Continue

 That’s all you need to know about the use of QR Codes in the pharmaceutical industry.
 From tutoring patients about a medicine intake to tracking fraudulent work—QR Codes can do it all.
 In fact, they are also being used in the chemical industry for such similar use cases.